-Buddh International Circuit (BIC), originally known as Jaypee International Race Circuit, is India's first ever Formula 1 Grand Prix circuit.
+Buddh International Circuit (BIC), originally known as Jaypee International Race Circuit, is India's first-ever Formula 1 Grand Prix circuit.
 The track is located in Greater Noida, Uttar Pradesh, not far from New Delhi, the capital of India.
-The race track was officially homologated in september 2011 and the first Indian Grand Prix was held over the weekend of 28-30 October 2011.
+The race track was officially homologated in September 2011 and the first Indian Grand Prix was held over the weekend of 28-30 October 2011.
 The race was won by Red Bull driver Sebastian Vettel.
-Besides 230 Indian race marshals there where more than 100 experienced marshals from Bahrain assisting at the inaugural Indian Grand Prix.
+Besides 230 Indian race marshals, there were more than 100 experienced marshals from Bahrain assisting at the inaugural Indian Grand Prix.

-The Hermann Tilke designed track is 5.125 kilometers long, features 16 corners, 9 right-handers and 7 left-handers.
+The Hermann Tilke designed track is 5.125 kilometres long and features 16 corners, 9 right-handers and 7 left-handers.
 The direction is clockwise.
 The track’s combination of straights, corners and elevation changes has been designed to allow high speeds and provide good opportunities for overtaking.
-Elevations make the circuit special and it rise up to 14 meters from turn one to three.
-It is a real challenge for the drivers with 210 km/h average speed and 320 km/h maximum speed.
-It has been reported that the circuit is the second-fastest on the calendar after Monza F1 circuit in Italy.
+Elevations make the circuit special and it rises up to 14 meters from turn one to three.
+It is a real challenge for the drivers with a 210 km/h average speed and 320 km/h maximum speed.
+It has been reported that the circuit is the second-fastest on the calendar after the Monza F1 circuit in Italy.

 The Buddh International Circuit is part of the Jaypee Greens Sports City, which is spread over 2,500 acres.
-Seating capacity is about 120,000 with plans to increase to 200,000.
+The seating capacity is about 120,000 with plans to increase to 200,000.
 It is also planned to include a 25,000 seat hockey arena, 18-hole golf course, equestrian centre, 100,000 seat cricket stadium and a race academy for car and motorcycle drivers.
-There will also be a go-kart track with World Championship standard.
+There will also be a go-kart track with World Championship standards.